UrbanInstitute/nccs-jekyll-demo/about.md

 {% include list-circles.html items=site.data.people.executive_board %}

+## Leadership Team

+We are extremely lucky to have the following people supporting and guiding our efforts:

+{% include list-circles.html items=site.data.people.advisory_board %}

 ## Members

 Members are people actively involved in, and contributing to, RECON's activities.

 {% include list-circles.html items=site.data.people.members %}

-## Advisory board

-We are extremely lucky to have the following people supporting and guiding our efforts:

-{% include list-circles.html items=site.data.people.advisory_board %}